 Time permitting, the last phase of the project could be on scoping how to extend this work to ERTMS level 3.

-A solid background in Formal Methods will be required; knowledge in Maude and/or testing would be welcome.
+A solid background in Formal Methods will be required; knowledge in a language Maude or UPPAAL and/or testing would be welcome.

 Due to funding restrictions, this studentship is open to UK/EU candidates only.

 The studentship covers the full cost of UK/EU tuition fees, plus an annual stipend of £14,553.

 There will be funds for other expenses and the grant includes funding for staying longer periods of time at the Siemens, Chippenham, UK.